ashwin/coursera-heterogeneous/README.md

 - After compiling, to run the homework program, run `./mp<N> tests/mp<N>_data/<D>/*`, where <N> is a homework number and <D> is a dataset number.
  - For example, to execute MP2 on dataset 0, run `./mp3 tests/mp3_data/0/*`.

+You can also test each homework (`mp`) against the official datasets using the command `ctest` (part of cmake):

+- To run all the `mps` against the official datasets: `ctest`.
+- To run a specific mp, for example MP2, run `ctest -L mp2`

+The details of the execution of the tests can be found in the folder `Testing/Temporary/LastTest.log`.
+Or can be viewed adding the `-V` or `-VV` for extra verbose information, i.e. `ctest -L mp2 -V`.

 <a name="contributors"/>
 Contributors
 ============